yvaghela/AZ_Sample_Repo/README.md

      (d) COVID-19 intensive care unit (ICU) admission (e) COVID-19-related mortality
      (f) Levels of COVID-19 disease severity

+## Study Design

+Total EVUSHELD exposed population was found by finding patients exposed to Evusheld with valid drug exposure date First exvusheld dose exposure for every patient is taken as the indexdate.
+Amongst the exposed population, patient with age >=12 years and having a medical encounter 12 months prior to the indexdate are considered as the eligible population for the study.
+This group is taken as the base cohort for further analysis.
+Amongst the eligible population, patients count for different immunocompromised conditions, medical outcomes and clinical discretion is found.

 ## MasterpatientID vs PatientID